 Heas walked up to Marcus.

-“Look that was a good fight, but you have the worst balance ever.
+“Look, that was a good fight, but you have the worst balance ever.
 Maybe ask Mesca to help you out with that.
-As for trying to win Jesters heart, I wouldn’t bother.
-You have been trying for two weeks and she all she does is use you.
-She is a talented team member, but not the partner you are looking for.”
+As for trying to win Jester’s heart, I wouldn’t bother.
+You have been trying for two weeks, and all she does is use you.
+She is a talented team member but not the partner you are looking for.”